gasduster99/sppComp/try1/try1_2.md

 (M2) estimates two hierarchical variance parameters, $v^{(y)}$ and $v^{(q)}$.
-$v^{(y)}$ has the effect of partially pooling information among year parameters, while $v^{(q)}$ partially pools information among quarter parameters.
+$v^{(y)}$ has the effect of partially pooling information among year parameters, while $v^{(q)}$ partially pools information among quarter parameters (i.e. treats both year and quarter as ``random effects'').
 The actual degree of pooling among each of the years and quarters is determined by the data.
 Depending on the posterior distributions of $v^{(y)}$ and $v^{(q)}$, the $\beta^{(y)}$ <!-- the $\bm{\beta^{(y)}}$ and $\bm{\beta^{(q)}}$ -->
 and $\beta^{(q)}$ may be shrunk back toward the common mean (for small $v$) or allowed to take largely distinct values (in the case of large estimates of the $v$).